-- our ability to initiate, and the progress and results of, our ongoing and planned clinical trials; - the ability and willingness of our collaboration partners and licensees to continue clinical development of product candidates; - our ability to enter into and maintain our collaborations; - our ability to achieve, and our obligations to make, milestone payments under our collaboration and license agreements; - the costs and timing of procuring supplies of product candidates for clinical trials and regulatory submissions; - the scope, progress, results and costs of preclinical development, and clinical trials of our product candidates; - the extent to which adverse macroeconomic and geopolitical developments, including as a result of recent and potential future bank failures, delay our clinical development activities or those of our collaborators; - the costs, timing and outcome of regulatory review of product candidates; - the revenue, if any, received from commercial sales of our product candidates for which we or any of our partners, including Eucure and Biocytogen or 3D Medicines and Alphamab, may receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any product candidates for which we receive marketing approval and do not partner for commercialization; and - the extent to which we acquire or in-license other products and technologies.
+- our ability to initiate, and the progress and results of, our ongoing and planned clinical trials; - the ability and willingness of our collaboration partners and licensees to continue clinical development of product candidates; - our ability to enter into and maintain our collaborations; - our ability to achieve, and our obligations to make, milestone payments under our collaboration and license agreements; - the costs and timing of procuring supplies of product candidates for clinical trials and regulatory submissions; - the scope, progress, results and costs of preclinical development, and clinical trials of our product candidates; - the extent to which adverse macroeconomic and geopolitical developments, including as a result of recent and potential future bank failures, delay our clinical development activities or those of our collaborators;

+- the costs, timing and outcome of regulatory review of product candidates; - the revenue, if any, received from commercial sales of our product candidates for which we or any of our partners, including Eucure and Biocytogen or 3D Medicines and Alphamab, may receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any product candidates for which we receive marketing approval and do not partner for commercialization; and - the extent to which we acquire or in-license other products and technologies.

 Until we can generate substantial product revenues, if ever, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, and licensing arrangements.
 There can be no assurance that additional funds will be available when needed from any source or, if available, will be available on terms that are acceptable to us.
+Any discontinuation by us of our development of envafolimab as a single agent in UPS/MFS would likely adversely impact our ability to raise additional financing and could significantly impact our ability to continue as a going concern.
 As a result of adverse macroeconomic and geopolitical developments, such as the ongoing military conflict between Ukraine and Russia or the recent state of war between Israel and Hamas and the related risk of a larger regional conflict, recent and potential future disruptions in access to bank deposits or lending commitments due to bank failures, actual or anticipated changes in interest rates, economic inflation and the responses by central banking authorities to control such inflation, the global credit and financial markets have experienced extreme volatility and disruptions, including diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
 If the equity and credit markets deteriorate, it may make any necessary debt or equity financing more difficult, more costly and more dilutive.
 Even if we raise additional capital, we may also be required to modify, delay or abandon some of our plans or programs which could have a material adverse effect on our business, operating results and financial condition and our ability to achieve our intended business objectives.
 Any of these actions could materially harm our business, results of operations and future prospects.